 Blue Angels Practices & Autographs

 The world-famous Blue Angels are based at NAS Pensacola, and can be seen practicing over the Museum most Tuesday and Wednesday mornings from March to November.
-Practices typically begin at 11:30 a.m.(cst), and last about an hour.
+Practices typically begin at 11:30 a.m.(Central Time), and last about an hour.
 Admission to practice is FREE and open to the public.* The outside viewing area for the Blue Angels practice is located on the Museum Flight Line north of the Museum.
 Signs are posted to direct visitors to viewing and parking locations, including limited parking for handicapped visitors.
 Bleachers are available for seating 1,000 people.
 Feel free to bring your own lawn chairs.
 We also suggest that visitors bring hats and sunscreen.
 Hearing protection is recommended for those people with sensitive hearing.

 Please note that backpacks, daypacks, luggage, or similar items are NOT allowed on the flight line during Blue Angel practice air shows.
 Small purses, bags containing medications, and diaper bags are allowed, but are subject to search by Naval Air Station Pensacola Security personnel.